mzyui/weavetui/README.md

 ### Running the Application

-To launch the `weavetui` example application:
+To launch the `weavetui` example application (which demonstrates the framework's capabilities):

 ```bash
 cargo run --release
 ```

-This will compile and run the main `weavetui` application, showcasing the framework's capabilities in your terminal.
+This command compiles and runs the main `weavetui` application, serving as a practical demonstration of the framework's features directly in your terminal.

 ## 📂 Project Structure